nathangrigg/Latex.bbpackage/readme.md

 # Description

-This is a collection of clippings and scripts that I used to write Latex in BBEdit.
+This is a collection of clippings and scripts used to write Latex in BBEdit.

 # Installation

-If you are using BBEdit 10.1 or newer, you can drag the package `Latex.bbpackage` onto the BBEdit dock icon, and it will install it for you.
+If you are using BBEdit 10.1 or newer, you can drag the `.bbpackage` file onto the BBEdit dock icon, and it will install it for you.

 You can also do it on the command line:

     $ cd Library/Application\ Support/BBEdit/
     $ mkdir Packages # if it doesn't already exists
     $ cd Packages
-    $ git clone git://github.com/rwilcox/BBEdit-latex.bbpackage.git
+    $ git clone git://github.com/nathan11g/BBEdit-latex.bbpackage.git

 Since, at that point, you're already in the proper directory, you may want to open up the README markdown document, and INSTALL shell worksheet (to install software this package depends on)